 "I woke up a few times on my year off having had a penis I didn't know about."

 An early season one plot has JP concerned that he might have assaulted someone after he blacks out drunk during sex.
 There's a moral message about JP learning to respect women and the vulnerability of university freshmen, but it's mostly played for laughs.

 JP: I really like her.
 And I'd like to take her out again.
 Only thing is, if I've raped her, I don't think she'll want to go.

-Cheaters Never Prosper: At the pub quiz final, JP buzzes in with the correct answer... to the subsequent question, apparently having missed one out when he was reading the answer sheet.
-Oops.
+Cheaters Never Prosper: At the pub quiz final, JP buzzes in with the correct answer...to the next question, having missed a line when he was reading the answer sheet.
+Sam is not impressed.

 Chekhov's Gun: The "freak out" episode has JP fish out a couple of shotguns when he's planning to defend the house against the people his mother intends to sell it to.
 Not only do he and Vod proceed to wave them around in a decidedly irresponsible manner for the rest of the episode while everyone gets steadily drunk, but JP then reveals he once shot a man accidentally on a pheasant hunt.
 In the end, the trope is subverted — nobody gets shot.

 Citizenship Marriage: Vod and Javier.
 In a subversion, Vod only wants him to be a citizen so he can get a job and make enough money to catch a plane back to Venezuela...
 Javier, on the other hand, is genuinely in love with her and thinks it's for real.

 Cloudcuckoolander: Played with; Sabine is very sensible, but her blunt and matter-of-fact attitude towards life causes the rest of the housemates to regard her as strange.

 Doesn't Know Her Own Strength: Josie, annoyed at Heather constantly gushing about her new relationship with Kingsley, takes their self-defence class with Sabine a little too seriously and breaks Heather's arm.